chad-bekmezian-snap/k8s-compose-forward/README.md

 There are two approaches implemented in this repository, the two separate applications can be found in the `cmd` directory:

+(Quick gotcha.
+This port-forwarding occurs via IPv4.
+Java services you are running locally will utilize IPv6, which means you could end up running a service on a given port using both IPv4 and IPv6 simultaneously.)

 ### compose-forward
 Using the compose-forward approach allows you to provide a docker-compose file, from which applications will be sourced and all the data needed to start port-forwarding collected.
 More detail on this approach is given below.